Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 * v.2.0.1 - Sep 1st 2018 - Added Litecoin support

 ### Tested features changelog

+##### Ripple support (since Apr 17th 2019)

+* v.a1 - Apr 17th - Added alpha support for Ripple.
+We're not releasing the documentation for API yet, but we begin using it in our front end ourselves.
+If you're interested in participating in alpha test, drop us a line at <`info@blockchair.com`>

+##### Ethereum graph (since Apr 17th 2019)

+* v.a1 - Apr 17th - It's now possible to find connections between two Ethereum addresses using our API.
+Please note that since it's a resource consuming feature, it's available to our Private API users only (if you're interested in participating in alpha test, drop us a line at <`info@blockchair.com`>)

 ##### Dash support (since Mar 12th 2019)